National Highway 118 (India)

 National Highway 118 is a national highway of India.
-It connects Asanbani and Jamshedpur in the state of Jharkhand.
-At 17 km length, it is one of the shortest national highways in India.
+It used to connect Asanboni and Jamshedpur in the state of Jharkhand.
+At 17 km length, it was one of the shortest national highways in India.
 Before renumbering of national highways, route of NH-118 was part of old national highway 32.
 It is a spur road of National Highway 18.
+But post 2021, the route is extended to Chawlibasa on NH43 connecting Jamshedpur with Adityapur, Kandra, Chowka & Dulmi Ghat.
+Jamshedpur/Tatanagar vehicles now use this Adityapur, Kandra, Chowka, Dulmi Ghat, Chawlibasa route to travel Ranchi due to development works undergoing at Chandil Gol chakkar area.

 Route

-NH118 links Asanbani at NH 18 with Jamshedpur in the state of Jharkhand.
+NH118 links Asanboni at NH 18 with Jamshedpur, Adityapur, Kandra, Chowka, Dulmi Ghat, Chawlibasa in the state of Jharkhand.